-We were still living in a small village when we first started thinking about and reading about having our own homestead someday.
-Knowledge is never wasted, and planning is key for everything I do.
-I have to have a plan, and know how something works before I make a decision.
+We were still living in a small village when we started thinking about and reading about someday having our own homestead.
+Knowledge is never wasted, and planning is critical for everything I do.
+I have to have a plan and know how something works before I make a decision.

 Getting started with your homestead is a big deal.
 It requires a lot of thought, from how much land you need to make it happen (we have 1/2 an acre) to what you want to grow (everything we eat), and what animals you want to have.

 Our plan was to get quail and some chickens.
-That was the limit on animals, but I ended up ordering 8 turkey as well because I like to live a little crazy and the thought of turkey on Thanksgiving got to me, and my stomach.
+That was the limit on animals, but I ended up ordering 8 turkeys as well because I like to live a little crazy and the thought of turkey on Thanksgiving got to me, and my stomach.
 So you know what I did?
 I read books about all those things.

 The urban homesteading movement is spreading rapidly across the nation.
 Urban Homesteading is the perfect "back-to-the-land" guide for urbanites who want to reduce their impact on the environment.
 Full of practical information, as well as inspiring stories from people already living the urban homesteading life, this colorful guide is an approachable guide to learning to live more ecologically in the city.